jwarnier/ansible-role-mysql/README.md

 #### Ubuntu 14.04 and 16.04 MariaDB configuration

-On Ubuntu, the package names are named differently, so the `mysql_package` variable needs to be altered.
+On Ubuntu, the package names are named differently, so the `mysql_packages` variable needs to be altered.
 Set the following variables (at a minimum):

     mysql_packages:
       - mariadb-client